Wyliemaster/gddocs/docs/endpoints/misc/getAccountURL.md

 **type** - used to decide which endpoint is used after the data server is found - 1 = backup data/ 2 = sync data

-**secret** - Wmfd2893gb7
+**secret** - Wmfv3899gc9

 ## Response

 Usually [https://www.robtopgames.org](https://www.robtopgames.org).
-However, without a valid accountID and at type 2, [https://www.robtopgames.net](https://www.robtopgames.net) is returned instead
+However, if type 2 is specified and either the secret or account ID is invalid, [https://www.robtopgames.net](https://www.robtopgames.net) is returned instead

 ## Example